JaneliaSciComp/exllsm-circuit-reconstruction/docs/ImageProcessing.md

 | --threshold_cpus | 24 | Number of CPUs to use for thresholding mask |
 | --threshold_mem_gb | 16 | Amount of memory (GB) to allocate for thresholding mask |

-## Connected Components Analysis, Pixel Shape Change, Pixel Intensity Thresholding, Component Size Thresholding
+## Connected Components Analysis

 Uses [n5-spark](https://github.com/saalfeldlab/n5-spark) to find and label all connected components in a binary mask extracted from the input N5 dataset, and saves the relabeled dataset as an uint64 output dataset.
 This process also saves statistics on the component sizes.
-Includes options to change the pixel shape (diamond or box), to apply an intensity threshold, and to apply a component size threshold.
+Includes options to **Change the Pixel Shape** (diamond or box), to **Apply a Pixel Intensity Threshold**, and to **Apply a Component Size Threshold**.

 Usage: